gwulilab/GWearCloud/README.md

 # GWearCloud
 These are the supporting files needed to set up the GWearCloud system.
 Use of this system requires a free-tier AWS account at minimum.

+Documentation for the system can be found [here](http://gwulilab.seas.gwu.edu/GWearCloud/).

 ## What is Included
 The releases on this repo contain every file that is needed to set up GWearCloud.
 A description of each included file can be found below.